bitnet-io/bitnet-core/README.md

 * this wallet is a completely different chain using deposit addresses with "B" not for radiocoin or ravencoin only for bitnet-core

-* add these lines to your bitnet.conf if you have trouble finding peers on the network altcoinbuilders.com are permanent seeds
+* add these lines to your bitnet.conf if you have trouble finding peers on the network the altcoinbuilders.com seeds are permanent seeds
 ```
   addnode=170.187.167.146:8333
   addnode=149.28.51.213:8333